bbusch19/monstars-git-practice/README.md

 # monstars-git-practice

-This is a repo to help practice git forking and what now
+This is a repo to help practice git forking and what not